gokmen/hcl-to-json/README.md

 # Status

 It's **experimental** now and in early stages of development, but supports lots of samples listed under [test](https://github.com/gokmen/hcl-to-json/tree/master/test) folder.

+# Development

+You can use `DEBUG="hcltojson:*" npm test watch` while developing for live compile and test results with debug output.

 # License